The Biggest Culprit in SUV Rollovers Is Defective Design

 To test compliance with roof crush standards, a rigid plate is pushed into one side of the roof at a constant speed, and the roof must be strong enough to keep the plate from moving more than five inches when subject to a force equal to three times the weight of the vehicle, while maintaining sufficient headroom for an average-sized adult male.
 Under earlier rules, both sides were required to meet the standard, but only one side was subjected to a test.
 Now, the updated FMVSS 216 standard calls for two tests, one on each side of the vehicle.

-Updated roof crush standards have been phased in, beginning with 2013 models; by the model year 2017, all automakers must be in compliance with all of their products.
+Updated roof crush standards have been phased in, beginning with 2013 models; by the model year 2017, all automakers were required to be in compliance with all of their products.
 But if history is any indication, SUV drivers and their passengers may still be at risk from roof crush crashes.
 Manufacturers of these “big beast” vehicles argue that putting more steel in roofs adds weight and cost – not only to the price of buying a car, but to fuel economy at a time when gas prices have skyrocketed.

 When installed in a SUV, an Electronic Stability Control (ESC) system can sense warning signs of a rollover and quickly adjust brakes or engine speed, allowing the driver to maintain – or regain – control.
 Under federal law, ESC systems were adopted universally in all model 2013 vehicles.